ldanilek/query-cookbook/DYNAMIC_QUERY.md

 In the above example, if `args.authorFilter` and `args.conversationFilter` are both provided, the constructed query will have two `.withIndex` method calls.

-Similarly, before the `if (args.newestFirst)` condition, `query.order("desc")` is allowed, but after the condition it's not because there might already be an order.
-This is why the TypeScript compiler doesn't like using the single variable `query` for all stages of building the query.

-Convex queries keep all of the necessary information in its type.
+A Convex query keeps all of the necessary information in its type.
 On the initial table query -- `ctx.db.query("messages")` -- you can apply an index.
 But after you've applied an index, you can no longer apply another, so the query must change type.
 Similarly, you can't do `.order("desc").order("asc")` so applying an order also changes the query type.

+In TypeScript a variable can't change type conditionally, so you can't use a single `query` variable for all stages of building the query.

-## Solution: build query in stages
+## Solution: build query in stages with multiple variables

 The solution is to build the query with a new variable and type for each stage.